-We've looked at deep-stacked cash games, these are the most important concepts for you to understand and calculate correctly at the tables.
-Naturally, that means they are also the most difficult.
+In deep-stacked cash games these are the most important concepts to understand and calculate correctly at the tables.
+Naturally, that means they're also the most difficult.

 Before you can begin using anti-outs and money cards to your advantage, you must have an in-depth understanding of odds and outs and know how the statistics work - how they affect you and your opponent.

-You need to know what is a profitable move, and what is not.
+You need to know what is a profitable move, basically.

 Even if you're a "feel" player, meaning you don't know the exact numbers or how to figure them, all good feel players inherently understand these concepts, and use them often just as correctly as a "math" player.
 The odds are the same whether you understand them or not.